ZoranPandovski/minds-python/README.md

 # Usage

-Here's an example of how to use the Minds SDK:
+Here's an example of how to use the Minds SDK to create a Mind using DemoDatasource:

 ```python
 import uuid